 Is cheap broadband the best choice?

-So here’s our advice - think about how you use the internet, and pick the cheapest package that meets your requirements.
+So here’s our advice - think about how you use the internet first, and then pick the cheapest package that meets your requirements.

 Ask yourself these questions first:

-- Will a lot of people use it at once?
+- Will a lot of people use the internet at once?

 - Do you want TV as well as broadband?